Muttley/sublimetext-blitzmax/README.md

 ## Installation

-This package has been submitted to the [Package Control][3] index and you can then install it via the Command Palette (CTRL + Shift + P), typing `install` and selecting `Package Control: Install Package`.
+This package has been submitted to the [Package Control][3] index and you can install it via the Command Palette (CTRL + Shift + P), typing `install` and selecting `Package Control: Install Package`.
 In the subsequent popup text box type `blitzmax` and pick the `BlitzMax` package.

-In the meantime, or if you do not use Package Control, download a [zip][4] or [tarball][5] archive, extract the archive, rename the directory to `BlitzMax` and simply drop this directory into your Sublime Text Packages directory.
+If you do not use Package Control, download a `zip` or `tar.gz` archive of the [latest release][4], extract the archive, rename the directory to `BlitzMax` and simply drop this directory into your Sublime Text Packages directory.

 # NOTES